Latest Events

 The focus of this ninety-minute event is on the inclusion of women within security institutions in Africa and progress towards gender equality within host militaries, policing and UN peacekeeping.

-The event will explore examples from various countries and showcase the successes, as well as the obstacles encountered.
-We will question the efficacy of National Action Plans and their objectives in bringing about change and ask what might be missing.
+The event explores examples from various countries and showcases the successes, as well as the obstacles encountered.
+We question the efficacy of National Action Plans and their objectives in bringing about change and ask what might be missing.

 · Moagisi Mapii